Introduction

 Script Rehearsals

 Flying gives you a captive audience.
 If you’re rehearsing lines for a play or movie, enlist your seat neighbor.
-They’ll feel useful and secretly wonder how they ended up as the understudy to Hamlet at 30,000 feet.
+They’ll feel useful and secretly wonder how they ended up as an understudy to Hamlet at 30,000 feet.

 Shaving